Eceeomar/alx-low_level_programming/0x09-static_libraries/README.md

-a read me file for 0x09.
+A read me file for 0x09.
 C - Static libraries